Summwer/gauss_sampler/readme.md

-This is a joint effort by Zhiheng Wang and Dr. Wenwen Xia.
+This is a joint effort by Dr. Wenwen Xia and Zhiheng Wang .

 We participated in a national cryptographic competition about generating discrete gaussians efficiently.